macloo/python-beginners/week02/README.md

     return message
 ```

 Now we know what we have to get out of the `take_guesses()` function: The number of guesses taken.
-If they were all used without a correct answer, we know the player failed.
+If all guesses were used without a correct answer, we know the player failed.

 **Think about this:** Knowing what you want to *return* helps you write a better function.
 Don’t just print things and throw them away.
-If you *return* something, you can save it in a variable.
+If you *return* something, you can store it in a variable.

 Get started like this: